Fitness to Study

 The exploratory Fitness to Study meeting

 If you are invited to attend an exploratory Fitness to Study meeting you should prioritise attendance.
-You will meet with the Head of Student Services (or nominee), the School Head of Student Experience and Academic Outcomes (from your School), and if applicable, a representative Advisor within Student Services.
+You will meet with the Head of Student Services (or nominee), a nominee from your School, and a representative Advisor from within Student Services.

 Support for Health and Wellbeing